gplab-ide/tutorial_1/README.md

 The tutorial 1 for GPLAB IDE

 What's GPLAB?
-GPLAB:  The 5th generation software Integrated Development Environiment.
+GPLAB:  The 5th generation software Integrated Development Environment.